jonathanyeong/personal-website-2020/src/posts/my-first-3-months-with-elixir.md

 ---
-date: 2020-10-05T00:00:00-07:00
+date: 2020-10-05T00:00:00.000-07:00
 title: My first 3 months with Elixir
 description: I've been learning Elixir on the side for the past 3 months.
-I wanted to share the plan I've roughly followed.
+Here is the plan I've roughly followed.
 And my learning process.
 published: false

 ---